slerman12/Help-me/7-Ongoing.md

 #

-“You are the one on trial here, not me,” states the Alderman.

 “Who is Sam?” the rest of the congress asks.

 “He’s a PhD flunkee,” the Alderman decides with another firmest resolve